-The parking office, in the Campus Police Building, registers vehicles and issues parking permits between the hours of 8:30 am and 4:00 p.m., Monday through Friday.
+The parking office, in the Public Safety and Service Building, registers vehicles and issues parking permits between the hours of 8:30 am and 4:00 p.m., Monday through Friday.

 Current or active Mount Holyoke College students, faculty, and staff are eligible for parking permits.
 Five College students taking courses on campus, faculty teaching on campus and staff on official college business are also eligible.
-The Director of Campus Police determines the number and distribution method of parking decals, permits, and passes.
+The Director of Public Safety and Service determines the number and distribution method of parking decals, permits, and passes.

 Resident students and all other applicants may register in person, on-line or by mail.
-Mail applicants must include a completed mail-in application form that can be printed off the Parking Office web site at www.mtholyoke.edu/parking.
+Mail applicants must include a completed mail-in application form that can be printed off the Parking Office web site at www.mtholyoke.edu/offices/dps.